SJ23 Tech Tip D04, (Updated 2008-12-05) Frank May, Bob Schimmel | |

 the fact that I just might

-It should be noted that Fulton MB1820 now has a good design (shown at right) designed especially for a pocket cruising sailboat.
-It is quite an improvement over the early design in that it is more rigid and has all stainless steel parts.
+SALT WATER BRACKET (2004) - Many current salt water rated outboard brackets are more robust and rated for a higher horse power.
+They are also equipped with an internal gas spring that provide lift which makes them an attractive upgrade for a silver haired sailor!
+Present company excepted!
+The OMC outboard bracket (shown below) is an example of such a unit.
+It is rated for up to15 HP and has an internal gas spring that makes raising or lowering a 'piece of cake.'
+The pivot arms are spaced far apart to eliminate sideways movement.
+Unfortunately, if you don't replace like for like, the mounting bolt holes of the new wider brackets don't line up to the original holes on an SJ23.
+The narrow outboard mounting "pod" on the transom of an SJ23 makes upgrading to the new wider outboard bracket difficult.
+The SJ23 pod was sized for the narrow foot of the original style Fulton bracket.
+The foot print of all the current brackets are much larger.
+It should be noted that Fulton MB1820 now has a good design (shown at right) for a pocket cruising sailboat.
+It is quite an improvement over the early design shown above in that it is more rigid and has all stainless steel parts.
 I think this is an early design of the MB1810 saltwater bracket that is rated up to 30 HP 2-stroke or 6 HP 4-stroke, max 130 lbs.
 The 3" wide formed pivot arms are effective at eliminating sideways play and the mounting plates line up to the mounting holes through the SJ23 transom pod.
-A great improvement from Fulton's early designs and the style of bracket I suggest is appropriate for an SJ23.
-This design is what prompted me to stiffen my bracket.
+This improved design is what prompted me to stiffen Panache's bracket.
 Another good stainless bracket with no sideways movement is the Garelick model 71056.
-It does require an adapter plate to mount to an SJ23. |
+However, it requires an adapter plate to mount on an SJ23.

 |